gardener/test-infra/docs/GetStarted.md

   - RUN ```/tm/setup github.com/org repo``` e.g. ``` /tm/setup github.com/gardener test-infra ```

 ### Test
-A TestDefinition can be easily tested with the Test Machinery wiht the following steps:
+A TestDefinition can be easily tested with the Testmachinery with the following steps:

 - Upload your Test and TestDefinition e.g. `my-test` to your repo e.g. `github.com/my-repo/it.git`
 - Copy the example Testrun for a single test from `/examples/single-testrun.yaml`